Undoubtedly, tiny and lighter electronics are very useful, and they can be used in more ways.

 “To limit the size of our system, we chose an operating frequency of 24 Gigahertz.
 This enabled us to reduce the size of the microstrip antenna,” says Jardak.
 “Our design also has one transmitting and two receiving antennae, meaning it can better estimate the angular location of a target.”

-Well, it’s quite obvious that this radar isn’t powerful enough for large-scale military use for instance.
-But undoubtedly, the device will be very useful for persons with vision problems to find their way around or helping delivery drones to avoid obstacles as they race toward their targets.
+Well, it’s quite obvious that this radar isn’t powerful enough for large-scale military use, for instance.
+But undoubtedly, the device will be very useful for persons with vision problems to find their way around or help delivery drones to avoid obstacles as they race toward their targets.
 It could also be used in health care, for monitoring vital signs, or even as part of a home security setup.

 “Our prototype may also be useful for unmanned robotic and quadcopter applications where a collision avoidance system is required,” adds Jardak.